leegabriel/PHY9C/README.md

-# EM Simulator
+# PHY9C

-Physics with a Synaptics TouchPad.
+E&M with a Synaptics TouchPad.

 1st Place Best Use of Touch Hardware at HackDavis 2016.